 Georgia became the first 2020 battleground state to pass sweeping legislation to roll back voting rights--despite no evidence of widespread fraud in November's election.
 CEOs and celebrities are pushing back, while GOP politicians are continuing to introduce laws to restrict voting access (253 laws, in 43 states, as of April 2021).

 Wondering why your member of Congress is your member of Congress?
 District boundaries, that’s why.
 Wondering what yours looks like?
 Well, we can’t help you there, because they - literally - are all over the place.
 Sometimes, they even resemble weird creatures, like a salamander (yep, that’s where they get their name).
 Problems arise when boundaries are manipulated to favor or disfavor a particular party or candidate.

 So you just got your license and drive your parents to the polls and...have to wait in the car as they participate in democracy.
-While an amendment to H.R.
-1 (see above) was rejected, the notion of lowering the voting age in federal elections from 18 to 16 continues to gain support.
+The notion of lowering the voting age in federal elections from 18 to 16 continues to gain support.
 Rep. Ayanna Pressley (D-MA), who’d introduced the measure, argued: "Our young people are organizing, mobilizing, and calling us to action.
 They are at the forefront of social movements and have more than earned inclusion in our democracy.”

 Have you contacted your state lawmakers?Your state lawmakers work for you.
 We've made it easy for you to contact them with your questions, opinions, YEAs and NAYs.

 Contact your senators and representativesYour lawmakers work for you.
 We've made it easy for you to contact them with your questions, opinions, YEAs and NAYs.
 Simply

 Everything voters need to knowby Countable November 8, 2022, is Election Day across the U.S. These guides provide a summary of voter registration and voting